-As a Certified ServSafe Instructor, you play a key role in the program's success.
-Your enthusiasm and expertise will enhance your ServSafe presentation.
-At the beginning of the session, explain the importance of studying food safety.
-Give examples of real-world incidents, including businesses that have lost customers and food-handling errors that could have been prevented.
+As a Certified ServSafe Alcohol Instructor, you play a key role in the program's success.
+Your enthusiasm and expertise will enhance your ServSafe Alcohol presentation.
+At the beginning of the session, explain the importance of studying responsible alcohol service.
+Give examples of real-world incidents, including businesses that have lost customers that could have been prevented.
 Stress the positive side.
 Tell participants about employees and managers who have handled difficult situations with confidence and skill because of their training.